-- routing algorithms, capable of coping with the fast changes in the network topology, - system-level resource management strategies, to make sure that the "best" available link is selected at any point in time and that the available network resources are globally used in an optimized way, bearing in mind that different applications may have very different QoS requirements, - seamless handover techniques, to ensure that the aforementioned QoS requirements can be maintained during the handover from one communication link technology to another; this is a relevant technological challenge, since different link technologies might offer different data transmission capacities and different latencies.
+- cations may have very different QoS requirements, - seamless handover techniques, to ensure that the aforementioned QoS requirements can be maintained during the handover from one communications link technology to another; this is a relevant technological challenge, since different link technologies might offer different data transmission capacities and different latencies.

 Generally speaking, a basic concept for networking has to be developed and evaluated with respect to performance, coverage, reliability, and robustness.
 The integration of different applications - ATC/ATM and APC - requiring to establish appropriate QoS classes and priority rules to ensure that safety critical communication is always served with the required priority and QoS, represents another major challenge of the NEWSKY approach.

 In addition, network security is an issue of paramount importance, especially for ATC/ATM.
 The communication between pilots and controllers has to be secure, i.e. eavesdropping as well as creating or changing of information by a third party has to be securely avoided.
 This can be achieved by incorporating authentication, encryption, and integrity information about the transmitted data into the network functionality.

-V Summary and Outlook
+5 Summary and Outlook